fhoedemakers/pico-infonesPlus/README.md

 - Power on the monitor and the Pico

 See image below.
-Note.
+> Note.
 The Shotky Diode (VSYS - Pin 39 to breadboard + column) and the wire on breadboard left (+) to right (+) are not necessary, but recommended when powering the Pico from a Raspberry Pi.
 [See Chapter 4.6 - Powering the Board of the Raspberry Pi Pico Getting Started guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)

 ![Image](assets/PicoBreadBoard.jpg)

 ##  Adafruit Feather RP2040 with DVI (HDMI) Output Port setup

-> NOTE: USB gamecontrollers do not work in this configuration.
+> Note: USB gamecontrollers do not work in this configuration.

 ### materials needed
 - [Adafruit Feather RP2040 with DVI (HDMI) Output Port](https://www.adafruit.com/product/5710)